-The main difference between rack server & blade server is A Rack Server is a independent Server installed in the case, while blade servers need to work with each other in one chassis
+The main difference between rack server & blade server is A Rack Server is an independent server installed in the case, while Blade Servers need to work with each other in one chassis.

-Rack Servers are the rack mounted servers that could specifically be fitted in a server rack.
-Rack Servers are the servers which are made with efficient configurations to support a wide range of requirements.
+Rack Servers are the rack-mounted servers that could specifically be fitted in a server rack.
+Rack Servers are the servers that are made with efficient configurations to support a wide range of requirements.

 Rack servers benefit in minimizing the space consumption as they can be mounted one over the other.